 How you do pocket money with your kids is a personal thing.
-But sometimes, this gleeful little allowance can get a tad complicated.
+But sometimes this gleeful little allowance can get a tad complicated.
+I speak from experience!

 If you’d like an easy way to keep yourself and your child on track with pocket money, an app could be the answer.

 A pocket money app is a great way to help your child learn about earning money, saving and reaching financial goals.
 And, if your kids are like mine and love anything app/device/phone related, they’ll love learning via an app.

 I’ve checked out the most popular pocket money apps available and provide a run-down on seven of the best.